FiB3/ssjs-vsc/README.md

 # SSJS Manager

 Simplify & speed up Server Side JavaScript and AMPscript development in Salesforce Marketing Cloud.
-From syntax highlight through rapid testing and preview in VS Code.
+From syntax highlight through rapid testing and preview in VS Code and Cursor.

 ![SSJS Manager Preview](https://raw.githubusercontent.com/FiB3/ssjs-vsc/main/images/ssjs-vsc-demo2.0.gif)

 ## Features

 - Support rapid code development of SSJS scripts via SFMC's Cloud Pages.
-- Preview within VSCode - with a WYSIWYG for Cloud Pages and more information rich preview for scripts.
+- Preview within VSCode / Cursor - with a WYSIWYG for Cloud Pages and more information rich preview for scripts.
 - Syntax highlight.
 - SSJS Snippets.
 - Mustache templating of scripts and pages to ensure your env security when using repositories.